-As a visiting scholar at the Science and Justice Research Center, I have been studying critical social science (mainly feminist science and technology studies, critical anthropology, and political ecology).
-This has broadened my methodology to include qualitative analysis (particularly case studies and situational analysis, a grounded theory method) and allows me not only to study complex social-ecological systems, but also to investigate the processes and methods we use to understand these systems and ourselves.
+As a visiting scholar at the Science and Justice Research Center, I studied critical social science (mainly feminist science and technology studies, critical anthropology, and political ecology).
+This experience has broadened my methodology to include qualitative analysis (particularly case studies, situational analysis — a grounded theory method — and autoethnography) and allows me not only to study complex social-ecological systems, but also to investigate the processes and methods we use to understand these systems and ourselves.
 As a researcher at the UC Davis Center for Community and Citizen Science, I both assist community based research projects and also study the process of participatory science.

 Participatory Data Science in Rural Zimbabwe*

 In addition to these more theoretical projects, I have been quite practically engaged in highly successful mapping and modeling practices with my rural Zimbabwean colleagues, work which has facilitated and supported their ability to identify and solve their own problems and make collective local land-use choices which emphasize their own sovereignty.
 We have published a paper in Development Engineering describing and reflecting on our mapping teaching, learning, and application (also see this video of me presenting our participatory mapping projects at the Geospatial Analysis for International Development Symposium at UC Berkeley).
-Our analysis of our collaborative modeling techniques as an important component of decolonial data infrastructure is currently under review at Environment and Planning E: Nature and Space, and our model is published and peer-reviewed in the model archive of the Network for Computational Modeling in Social and Ecological Sciences.
-I am currently preparing a paper on the results of the model itself, to complement the paper on the modeling process (see the section on Complex Social-Ecological Systems for the results of the model itself.)
+Our analysis of our collaborative modeling techniques is currently in press as a book chapter on the socio-technical infrastructure in our modeling process (for the University of Nebraska Press), and published in Citizen Science: Theory and Practice on how our process took steps towards decolonial ecocultural restoration.
+(See the section on Complex Social-Ecological Systems for the results of the model itself.)

 I was ecstatic and honored to be a part of the workshop, and I wrote this piece as a contribution.
 The prompt was “900 words about a place that is particularly meaningful to you.
 You might conjure up its future, produce a speculative and disruptive history or trace the contours of an alternate present.
 Who and what have (had) attachments to that place, and how are those attachments bound up in larger networks of interrelationship?
 Do those attachments open up ways of imagining flourishing cohabitation (however you conceive of that), or do those attachments need to be disconnected and / or reconnected to create spaces of possibility?”